 - About Us

 In addition to its primary program for children, Usdan sponsors professional development events for arts educators, public events for lifelong learners, and community events for children and adults.
 Examples include alumni study days, lecture and concert workshops for adults, and a popular "day at camp" for adults known as Usdan University.
-Usdan’s professional staff provides mentoring programs for schools on Long Island in New York City, and the Center hosts training, rehearsal, and retreat events for arts and business professionals.
+Usdan’s professional staff provides mentoring programs for schools on Long Island in New York City, and the camp hosts training, rehearsal, and retreat events for arts and business professionals.
 Recent campus events included workshops and retreats for:

 - -The Energeia Partnership